martinhaefner/simppl/README.md

 code adaptions.

 For structure serialization boost::fusion can be used.
-See benchmark example for more information how to serialize structures when sending remote messages.
+See benchmark example for more information on how to serialize structures when sending remote messages.
 The boost way is the formal and correct way to serialize structures.
 The old way of defining serializer_type's typdefs within structures is no longer recommended since that one makes heavy use of C++ language to memory